 - Bring the soup to a boil, then reduce to a simmer and cover.
 Cook for approximately 20-25 minutes until the barley is tender, yet still chewy.

 - Add the frozen vegetables and cook for 1-2 minutes until thawed.
 Remove the bay leaf and stir in parsley.
 Serve and enjoy.
 Don't forget to add salt throughout, and be sure to taste test to make sure there is enough.

 - If needed, add additional broth; the soup will thicken as it sits and cools.
-Store leftovers in an airtight container in the fridge, or freeze.
+Store leftovers in an airtight container in the fridge for up to 4 days, or freeze.